cypherpulse/The-Wall/README.md

 ### Guidelines

 - Follow the existing code style
-- Write clear, concise commit messages
+- Write clear, concise commit messages for easy folow uo
 - Update documentation for any new features
 - Ensure all tests pass before submitting
 - Respect the anonymous nature of the platform